jieyong99/EXP3RT/README.md

 sh shell/test_amazon-book.sh
 ```

-you can check the results wiht test_result_inspect.py
+you can check the results with running test_result_inspect.py